SORREL Overview Information

 SORREL Side Effects & Safety

-Sorrel seems to be safe for most people when used in small amounts as part of a combination product containing gentian root, European elder flower, verbena, and cowslip flower (SinuComp, Sinupret).
-There isn't enough information to know if sorrel is safe when used in medicinal amounts other than as part of the combination product.
-The combination product can cause digestive system upset and occasionally allergic skin rash.
+Sorrel is POSSIBLY SAFE for most people when consumed in food amounts or when taken by mouth in medicinal amounts as part of a combination product containing gentian root, European elder flower, verbena, and cowslip flower (SinuComp, Sinupret).
+The combination product can cause digestive system upset and occasionally allergic skinrash.

-When taken in large amounts, sorrel might increase the risk of developing kidney stones.
+Sorrel is POSSIBLY UNSAFE when taken by mouth in large amounts, since it might increase the risk of developing kidney stones.
 There is also a report of death after consuming a large amount (500 grams) of sorrel.

 Kidney disease: Large amounts of sorrel might increase the risk of kidney stones.
 Don’t use sorrel without a healthcare professional’s advice if you have ever had kidney stones.